shelleyolivia/learn-tutorials/network-documentation/matic/tutorials/Unit-Testing-on-Polygon.md

 We need **3 distinct private keys** for this test.
 You can refer to this manual to export private key from [Metamask](https://metamask.zendesk.com/hc/en-us/articles/360015289632-How-to-Export-an-Account-Private-Key).

-For creating Infura projects, please refer to this [manual](https://blog.infura.io/getting-started-with-infura-28e41844cc89/).
+For creating Infura projects, please refer this [Infura manual](https://blog.infura.io/getting-started-with-infura-28e41844cc89/).

 *NOTES : The accounts should be funded with **MATIC** on Mumbai.
 Use the [Polygon faucet](https://faucet.polygon.technology/)*